1980x/CCT/Readme.md

-<strong>ECCT: Ensemble Consensual Collaborative Training for Facial Expression Recognition with Noisy Annotations</strong>
+<strong>CCT: Consensual Collaborative Training for Facial Expression Recognition with Noisy Annotations</strong>

-<strong> Our proposed ECCT framework<strong>
+<strong> Our proposed CCT framework<strong>

 ![Proposed framework](images/ECCT_framework.png)

-ECCT involves training ensemble of three networks θ1, θ2 and θ3 jointly using a convex combination of supervision loss and consistency loss.
+CCT involves co-training of three networks θ1, θ2 and θ3 jointly using a convex combination of supervision loss and consistency loss.
 Consensus is built by aligning the posterior distributions (shown as dotted red curves between p1, p2 and p3 ) using consistency loss.
 Dynamic weighing factor(λ) that balances both the losses is given by Gaussian like ramp-up function.